Whoisraeen/Odyssey-Pirate-Adventure/.trae/rules/project_rules.md

   - `[Z]` for tasks that are completed
   - `[X]` for tasks that are in progress
   - After completing a task, compile and execute the game to make sure there are no code issues.
+  - Remember its a Maven project not gradle

 ---